kotaroapril/Requriement_Dependency_Graph_Generator/req-dep-graph-57045714/README.md

        - This will create `rdgg-57045714.exe` in the root folder.

 ## How to run
-       - Simply run the program `rdgg-57045714.exe` and enter the file name when prompted.
+       - Simply run the program `rdgg-57045714.exe` and enter the file path when prompted.

 ## OUTPUT
        - The program generates a report file named `rdgg-report-57045714.md` in the root folder.